Local explosions and extinction in continuous-state branching processes with logistic competition: Main results

 \item Examples of LCSBPs with $\infty$ regular reflecting and $\lambda=0$ are provided by certain branching mechanisms with slowly varying property at $0$, see \cite[Example 3.14]{MR3940763}.
-For instance if $\pi_{|(e,\infty)}(\ddr u)=\frac{\alpha}{u(\log u)^2}\ddr u$ and $2\alpha/c<1$ then the Tauberian and monotone density theorems, see e.g. Bingham et al. \cite[Theorem 1.7 and 1.7.2]{Bingham87}, give $\Psi(x)\underset{x\rightarrow 0+}{\sim} -\alpha/\log(1/x)$.
-One has $\mathcal{E}<\infty$ and by Theorem \ref{Hausdorff}, $\mathrm{dim}_H(\mathcal{I})=0$ a.s.. \end{enumerate} \end{example} The processes $Z$ and $V$ will also share their long-term regime when they are not absorbed.
-The relationship \eqref{joiningduals} clearly entails that if $V$ has a limiting distribution, the same goes for $Z$.
+For instance if $\pi_{|(e,\infty)}(\ddr u)=\frac{\alpha}{u(\log u)^2}\ddr u$ and $2\alpha/c<1$ then the Tauberian and monotone density theorems, Bingham et al. \cite[Theorem 1.7 and 1.7.2]{Bingham87}, give $\Psi(x)\underset{x\rightarrow 0+}{\sim} -\alpha/\log(1/x)$.
+One has $\mathcal{E}<\infty$ and by Theorem \ref{Hausdorff}, $\mathrm{dim}_H(\mathcal{I})=0$ a.s.. \end{enumerate} \end{example} The LCSBP process $Z$ and its bidual $V$ will also have their long-term regimes closely linked.
+In fact, \eqref{joiningduals} ensures that the existence of a limiting distribution for $V$ necessarily entails one for $Z$.
 When $-\Psi$ is the Laplace exponent of a subordinator, the LCSBP can be positive recurrent or null recurrent, see \cite[Theorem 3.7]{MR3940763} for necessary and sufficient conditions.
 The LCSBP in Example \ref{example}-(1) for instance is null recurrent.
 We provide more details in the next theorem.

 By It\^o's theory of excursions, since $Z$ and $V$ are Feller processes with boundary $\infty$ and $0$ regular reflecting, their trajectories can be decomposed into excursions out from their boundary $\infty$ and $0$ respectively, see for instance \cite[Chapter 4, Section 4]{Bertoin96}.
 The process $(e_t,t\leq L^Z_\infty)$ defined by setting for all $t>0$,